← Back to Learning Center

 • Equipment quality: Tier 1 panels with 25-year product warranties and reputable inverter brands cost more than budget components but provide better long-term reliability and warranty support.

-How Solar Savings Work
+How Do Solar Savings Work?

 Solar saves you money in two ways: reducing the electricity you buy from the grid (self-consumption) and earning credits for electricity you export (net billing credits).